 Last night, walking home,

-I sat on a bollard, one of those short ones that keep cars from running over pedestrians,
+I sat on a pylon, one of those short ones that keep cars from running over pedestrians,

 I had just drunk a beer and I was killing time.
 They say